erinconv/pycequeau/README.rst

     git clone git@github.com:erinconv/pycequeau.git
     cd pycequeau

-This library was developed and tested in python 3.7, given incompatibilities with GDAL and newer python versions.
-To use it correctly, we recommend to use Anaconda as python interpreter.
-In the ``pycequeau`` folder, create the conda environment using the ``environment.yml`` file as follows:
+The pycequeau packge has some dependencies that may cause some  compatibilities troubles, specially in Windows systems.
+It is highly recommended to create a fresh conda environment to have all the needed dependencies.

 .. code-block:: bash

-    conda env create -f environment.yml
+    conda install -c conda-forge mamba
+    mamba create -n testenv gdal geopandas matplotlib xarray netcdf4 shapely rasterstats pyproj pytest rasterstats pandas=1.3.5 numpy=1.20.3